Volunteer Health & Safety Guidelines

 We have implemented the following changes at the Food Bank to continue to safely serve our community.

 *Please note: We are suggesting this age range based on CDC guidelines.
-Volunteers 16 and younger must be accompanied by an adult.

 - Volunteers must register before each shift through the Food Bank’s website.

 - To reduce the number of visitors on-site, volunteers are encouraged to volunteer for multiple days/shifts.

 - Volunteer shifts are limited to the following: